Frequently Asked Questions

 Is there housing available on campus?

-There is no housing available on campus, but there are many housing opportunities available in Keene and the surrounding towns.
-Once accepted into the program, we will provide interns with a list of housing resources and connect you with fellow interns matched with Keene State.
+There is no housing available on campus, but there are many housing opportunities available throughout the four regions where interns will be placed.
+Once accepted into the program, we will provide students with a detailed list of housing resources and connect you with fellow students matched with Keene State College.
 We can help steer you in the right direction when looking for housing.

-What kind of jobs have past KSC dietetic interns gotten?
+What kind of jobs have past KSC DI Alumni held?

 Yes.
-Every year we hold at least one in-person open house in the months before applications are due.
-If you can’t make it to an open house, you may schedule a visit with the internship director.
+Every year we hold at least one open house in the months before applications are due.
+If you can’t make it to an open house, you may schedule a visit with the MSDI staff.
+COVID-19 Update: For Spring 2021 match, open houses will be offered virtually on Friday, December 18th at 1:00pm and Monday, January 11th at 1:00pm.
+RSVP with Stephanie, the Program Manager at email@example.com for access to the open house Zoom link or if you have any questions/concerns.
+We hope to see you there!

 How can I make my application stand out?

-We are most interested in interns who want to do the kind of work we specialize in – community nutrition education, wellness and public health.
-The ideal applicant’s work, volunteer experience, and personal statement should provide examples of their interest in this area.
-Thoughtfully chosen and annotated portfolio items can demonstrate this commitment.
-Like other internships, we consider all aspects of the application, so strong recommendations are important!
-While we don’t have a GPA cut-off, applicants with lower grades will need to impress us in other ways.
+We are most interested in interns who want to do the kind of work we specialize in – public health nutrition.
+The ideal applicant’s work, volunteer experience, and personal statement should provide evidence of their interest.
+Thoughtfully chosen and annotated portfolio items can demonstrate this well.
+Like other programs we consider all aspects of an application, so strong recommendations are important too!
+While we don’t have a GPA cut-off, applicants with lower grades will need to impress us in other ways to demonstrate their preparedness for the rigor of an MSDI.

-Can I take a vacation during the internship year?
+Can I take a vacation during the MSDI?

-Yes, with prior approval from the internship director.
-Interns are entitled to two weeks of vacation during the program.
-Additional vacation time may be requested and granted, but it will postpone the intern’s program completion date.
-Please note: The days between Christmas and New Years automatically count toward an intern’s two weeks of vacation because regular supervised practice hours are rarely scheduled during this time.
+Yes, with prior approval from the MSDI Program Manager.
+Students are entitled to two weeks of vacation per year during the program.
+Additional vacation time may be requested and granted, but it may postpone the student’s program completion date.
+Coursework would need to be completed in advance so as to not miss any deadlines.
+Please note: The days between Christmas and New Years automatically count toward an student’s two weeks of vacation because regular supervised practice hours are rarely scheduled during this time.
+Addiitonal details will be provided during orientation.

 Each year we accept 6 interns into the Distance Clinical Track.
-The intern will locate their own clinical rotation site in their home community or geographic area of their choice.
-These interns will come to Keene and complete all other internship requirements from Mid-August through May.
-After Memorial Day, they will return to their home communities to complete the clinical rotation at their previously arranged site.
-These sites and the clinical preceptors must be submitted with the internship application.
+The intern will locate their own clinical rotation site in their home community or geographic area of their choice prior to submitting their DICAS application.
+These interns will come to New Hampshire to complete all rotations, however during the second summer session, they will return home or to another designated location to complete their clinical rotation.
+These sites and the clinical preceptors must be submitted with the initial internship application.
 The Distance Clinical Track allows us to accept more interns into our program.
 Our distance clinical interns report positively about the diverse experience the distance clinical track offers.
-We encourage you to apply!
+When you apply, make sure to select the correct program code on D&D Digital, as their is a code for the local track and the distance clinical track.